-In our world, which is constantly on the lookout for sustainable solutions, a substance that has long been ignored is coming to the forefront of industrial innovation.
+In today's world, constantly on the lookout for sustainable solutions, a substance that has long been ignored is coming to the forefront of industrial innovation.
 It is lignin, the second most abundant organic polymer on Earth after cellulose.
-This essential component of woody plants, which gives them stiffness and strength, was long considered a mere waste product in the wood and paper industries.
+This essential component of woody plants, which gives them rigidity and strength, has long been considered a mere waste product in the wood and paper industries.
 Today, however, lignin is revealing its extraordinary potential and promises to revolutionize many areas of industry.

 What is lignin